AK-CCM/joomla-inaturalist-observations/README.md

 ## ✨ What's Next?

-This module works as intended, but I won’t be actively developing it further.
+This module works as intended but will only be updated sporadically.
 I’m not a professional developer, and without the help of OpenAI's ChatGPT I wouldn’t have been able to create it.

 If you find it useful and want to improve or extend it, feel free to fork the repository.
 While I won’t be adding new features, I hope the module can still be valuable to the Joomla! and iNaturalist communities.